ImgBotApp/InternetNL/detail/web/dnssec/valid/verdict/bad_nl.md

-This domain is "bogus", a very serious error in its configuration.
-Please contact your DNS operator as soon as possible.
+Your domain is 'bogus', because the DNSSEC signature is not valid.
+Either someone manipulated the response from your name server, or your domain has a serious DNSSEC configuration error.
+The latter makes your domain unreachable for users who check DNSSEC signatures.
+You should contact your name server operator (often your registrar or hosting provider) as soon as possible.